 With my experience and studies, I know I would be a valuable addition to the team, helping make an impact doing [company mission].
 [Very briefly explain why that mission is important to you – you will have more time to elaborate on this later so just give a preview]

-Example of elevator pitch:
+Example of elevator pitch for interview success:

 “Hi, I’m Lizzie.
 I graduated from Northwestern in 2015, with a major in computer science.
 I’ve always been interested in working in software engineering because I love creating beautiful websites from scratch.